 No matter when you are traveling, weather-appropriate gear is critical to your safety and comfort.
-Depending on the month, gear to deal with the sun and heat (cool neck wrap, sunglasses, sunscreen), the cold and rain (gloves, long underwear, heated vest liner, waterproof outerwear, etc.), or often both.
+Depending on the month, gear to deal with the sun and heat (cool neck wrap, sunglasses, sunscreen), the cold and rain (jeans for motorcycle, gloves, long underwear, heated vest liner, waterproof outerwear, etc.), or often both.

 It’s awesome to get lost in the scenery, but not so awesome when those clouds start darkening.
 This happened to me and my BFF girlfriend when riding the backroads of Nebraska.
 We spotted the storm coming in, but unfortunately, we weren’t close enough to our hotel room in North Platte to escape the rainstorm.
 Believe me, we were grateful for our rain gear and motorcycle jackets for women.

 Although not all states require a helmet, I always wear my helmet.
 When the weather conditions turn nasty, such as snow, sleet or rain (the latter which happened on my Nebraska motorcycle road trip ), the difference between an epic motorcycle road trip or a fail is wearing motorcycle helmets when riding.
 Sometimes, when the sleet and rain pelts stung my face, I wished I had a full-face helmet too.